The Emerald Ash Borer (EAB):

-- Arrived in Boulder in 2013, and it’s only a matter of time before it arrives in Denver, if it has not already.
+- Arrived in Boulder in 2013 and Broomfield in 2019.
+It’s only a matter of time before it arrives in Denver, if it hasn’t already.
 Unfortunately, it takes two to four years for signs of EAB infestation to manifest.

 - Has a limited flight range.
 It most commonly travels with humans who are transferring untreated ash tree firewood, chips larger than one inch, or nursery stock.

 - Eggs hatch and become worm-like larvae that tunnel through the tree’s water-conducting tissue just under the bark.
 The tunneling and feeding under the bark is what eventually kills the impacted tree.